-Saints show us our capabilities, how far we can rise, from the depths to the heights.
-That’s why the church celebrates the feast of the Conversion of St. Paul every January 25th.
-As he readily acknowledges, Paul through God’s grace rose from the dust and became a powerful force in his church and in the world.
+Saints are examples of how far we can rise, from the depths to the heights.
+Today the church celebrates the Conversion of St. Paul, who never forgot that God’s grace raised him from the dust to become a powerful force in his church and in the world.

-The dramatic conversion of Paul is recalled in today’s first reading from the Acts of the Apostles at Mass.
+The dramatic conversion of Paul is recalled in today’s first reading at Mass from the Acts of the Apostles.
 Luke describes this event three times, a way of acknowledging Paul’s special role in the spread of Christianity from Jerusalem to Rome.

-Paul’s conversion and ministry is a work of God, who uses the apostle for his own divine purposes.
+Paul’s conversion and ministry was a work of God, who used the apostle for his own divine purposes.
 It’s not Paul’s genius or imagination that achieved so much.
 God’s grace brought him to the ground on his way to Damascus and God’s grace sent him on his mission.

 “Saul, Saul, why do you persecute me?”
 Jesus says to him.
 From that meeting Paul gained the conviction that faith is a gift that justifies us and that the church is the body of Christ.
 He did not come to those beliefs on his own.

-Paul’s great conversion story in Acts introduces a succession of stories recalling the conversion of the gentiles.
-Paul has a prominent part in these stories, an agent whom God sends and constantly empowers.
-But he never forgets the moment he was blinded by a light that made him see.
+Paul’s great conversion story in Acts leads to the conversion of the gentiles.
+Paul has a prominent part in these stories; he’s an agent whom God sends and constantly empowers.
+But he never forgot the moment he was blinded by a light that made him see.